 The 9 Types of Small Parrot Species

-1. African Lovebird (Agapornis)
+1. African Lovebird (Agapornis fischeri)

 African lovebirds are loving, social creatures that have a lot to offer.
 These parakeets are the ideal size for keeping in an apartment, and they love being held like a baby.
 African lovebirds need at least one other bird to play with, as they can become lonely otherwise.

 African lovebirds are very quick learners and can pick up on tricks and commands after a short while.
-You should always supervise small children with African lovebirds since they may bite if handled too roughly.
+You should always supervise small children with African lovebirds because they may bite if handled too roughly.

-2. Brazilian Parrotlet (Bolborhynchus Lineola)
+2. Brazilian Parrotlet (Bolborhynchus lineola)

 Brazilian parrotlets are small, energetic birds that can be kept indoors or outside.
 They have a fairly quiet call and don’t make much noise unless they’re in an area where other birds are around.